imsandeshkc/reactjs/README.md

 # reactjs
-This is ReactJS Project by SANDESH KC
+This is ReactJS Project.
+Author - SANDESH KC